datanav/docs/technical/superoffice-wix.rst

 SuperOffice Person to Wix Contacts
 ----------------------------------
-Before any synchronization can take place, a link between a SuperOffice Person and a Wix Contacts must be established.
+Every SuperOffice Person will be synchronized with a Wix Contacts.

+If a matching Wix Contacts already exists, the SuperOffice Person will be merged with the existing one.
+If no matching Wix Contacts is found, a new Wix Contacts will be created.

 A SuperOffice Person will merge with a Wix Contacts if one of the following property combinations match: